tenancy/docs/docs/hyn/5.3/spatie-laravel-permission.md

     - permission
     - tutorial
 ---
-1. Create a fresh install of Laravel 5.5.
+1. Create a fresh install of Laravel.
 If you have installed the Laravel Terminal Installer run: `$ laravel new app`
 2. `$ cd app`
 3. Install `hyn/multi-tenant` package by running:
 ```bash